Jim Moran: Early life and education

 Moran was born in Buffalo, New York, the eldest of seven siblings in a Roman Catholic family of Irish descent.
 He grew up in Natick, Massachusetts, a suburb of Boston.
 His parents were Dorothy (née Dwyer) and James Moran Sr., a professional football player for the Boston Redskins in 1935 and 1936; outside of football he worked as a probation officer.
 Both his father and mother were Roosevelt Democrats and supporters of the New Deal.
 Moran attended Marian High School in Framingham, Massachusetts.

-Moran played college football on an athletic scholarship at the College of the Holy Cross, where his father had been a football star in the early 1930s.
-Moran received his B.A. in economics in 1967.
-After attending Baruch College of the City University of New York from 1967 to 1968, he received a Master of Public Administration from the University of Pittsburgh in 1970.
+Moran graduated from the College of the Holy Cross with a Bachelor of Arts in economics in 1967.
+As an undergraduate at Holy Cross, he played college football on an athletic scholarship; his father previously been a football star at the college in the early 1930s.
+He then did graduate studies at Baruch College of the City University of New York from 1967 to 1968 and earned a Master of Public Administration from the University of Pittsburgh in 1970.